 Please do think this through applying some common sense before you send me the same questions again.

-Avoid ingesting neem when pregnant or trying to conceive, but don't panic if you accidentally had some.
+Avoid ingesting neem when pregnant or trying to conceive, but don't sweat it if you accidentally had some.

 Read about other uses of neem oil.